revaturelabs/interviewquestions/Python/Python-Datatypes/Type_casting.md

 ---

-3. What are all the advantages of typecasting?
+3.What are all the advantages of typecasting?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)